insanj/hover/docs/README.md

 ### Commands

-Each of these commands requires a corresponding `hover.` permission [in the permissions.yml file](#example--permissions-yml--), such as `hover.add` or `hover.reload`.
-All operators can run all Hover commands.
+Each of these commands requires a corresponding permission, such as `hover.add` or `hover.reload`.
+All operators can run Hover commands.

 - use `/hover add` to add a default config entry for yourself
 - use `/hover reload` to reload configuration file without restarting server